-For systems where hyperthreading is enabled, and where one hyperthread equates to one schedulable system core, a calculation of cores at a ratio of 2 cores = 4 logical CPUs or vCPUs is used.
+For systems where hyperthreading is enabled, and where 1 hyperthread equates to 1 schedulable system core, a calculation of cores at a ratio of 2 cores = 4 logical CPUs or vCPUs is used.

 Red Hat OpenShift subscriptions use a system of measure called core bands.
 This means subscriptions (entitlements to deploy and use OpenShift) are applied and consumed at the OpenShift cluster level and apply to all eligible OpenShift compute nodes on that cluster.
 If you have multiple OpenShift clusters, you would aggregate the sum of cores consumed by the OpenShift compute nodes across all clusters to determine how many subscriptions are needed.
 For example, if you have 100 two-core Red Hat OpenShift Container Platform subscriptions, a total of 200 cores (400 vCPUs with hyperthreading) are available to be applied to the OpenShift compute nodes across all running OpenShift clusters.